matthew-tucker/Insight-Data-Engineering-2018/README.md

 # Unit Tests

 This repository also includes all the unit tests used to prepare this submission.
 These tests are all contained in the `insight_testsuite/tests/` directory.
-This section describes each test's purpose as well as any commentary on the script's performance on the test.
+This section describes each test's purpose as well as any required commentary.

 * `test_0`: A test consisting of the example data from the Insight-provided README.
 * `test_1`: Insight's included test of a larger sample size.
-    * The system used to test this code produced the rounding discrepencies addressed by email. `comparison.txt` was edited in this test to reflect the rounding values obtained on that system.
+    * The system used to test this code produced the rounding discrepancies addressed by email. `comparison.txt` was edited in this test to reflect the rounding values obtained on that system.
 * `test_2`: A test of proper handling of windows with no matching stock (output should be `NA`).
 * `test_3`: A test of missing values in `actual.txt`
 * `test_4`: A test of a window size of `1`